 Leapfrog Hospital Learning Collaborative: Eliminating Disparities in PE/DVT Prevention

 Pulmonary Embolism (PE) and Deep Vein Thrombosis (DVT) remain leading causes of hospital-associated morbidity and mortality.
 Despite advances in prevention, many hospitals have not yet consistently implemented evidence-based protocols, resulting in avoidable complications and disparities in outcomes.
 The "Eliminating Disparities in PE/DVT Prevention Collaborative" is designed to help hospitals overcome these challenges through a dynamic, structured learning environment.
-The program is intended for hospitals who care for a disproportionately high number of low-income and uninsured patients.

 Learn more about the launch of this learning collaborative here.
+CME Credits are available as a benefit of participation (details below).

 Informational Webinar